Purdue-CSUSB/purdueusb.com/_wiki/file-transfer.md

 #### Step 2

 Once you have finished installing FileZilla, open it up.
 On the top, there should be 4 input boxes.
+Put in the following information:

+- Host: `sftp://data.cs.purdue.edu`

+- Username: Purdue Username

-Put in the following information:Host: `sftp://data.cs.purdue.edu`Username: Purdue UsernamePassword: Purdue Career Account Password (same password used to SSH into data)Port: 22
+- Password: Purdue Career Account Password (same password used to SSH into data)

+- Port: 22

 #### Step 3